ibm-cloud-docs/codeengine/project.md

 To delete a project so that it cannot be restored, use the `--hard` option on the `project delete` CLI command to specify to immediately delete the project.

-When you delete a project, any projects that are not permanently deleted count towards the maximum of 20 total projects per region that are allowed.
+When you delete a project, any projects that are not permanently deleted count toward the maximum of 20 total projects per region that are allowed.
 {: tip}

 ### Deleting a project from the console